j-machuca/typescript-react/Modules/index.md

 9. `--moduleResolution`
     - Tells Typescript how to resolve modules.
     - Common values are `classic` or `node`.
 Using the node value for module resolution tells the compiler to look for modules in `node_modules`.
+10. `--strictNullChecks`
+    - when set to `false`, `null` and `undefined` are ignored by typescript.
+    - when set to `true`, `null` and `undefined` have their own distinct types and will produce a type error where a concrete value is expected.

 ### **tsconfig.json**